ONEARMY/academy/docs/guides/stars.md

 <br>

 # How to become Verified ⭐️
-We look at a number of different (objective and subjective) factors when evaluating projects to become a Verified workspace.
-In addition to being an Ally we look at quality (machines, products, moulds, workshops etc..), trustworthiness, track record, open source mentality and more.
+We look at several different objective factors when evaluating projects to become a Verified workspace.
+In addition to being an Ally, we require having 8+ stars on the Ally Checklist, a legal entity for over a year, at least 1500 followers on your most active social media account, 2 full-time paid employees and professional references.
+Each of these requirements needs to be fulfilled to become a Verified Workspace.
+These objective categories allow us to determine the quality (machines, products, moulds, workshops etc..), trustworthiness, track record, open-source mentality and more.
 You can apply to become a Verified workspace [here](https://forms.monday.com/forms/094b47dcc2528236d552a1fcad7d46c6?r=use1).
 <br>
 <br>